 Disruption is an interesting process for communication, insofar there´s very much movement at the market and companies have to attract attention.

 Because start-ups with disruptive innovations have something to tell, public relations are a suitable tool to create awareness.
 Mostly the start-ups want to attract the top online media by good placements.
 Firstly because communication more and more takes place online and secondly because publications via online media with backlinks lead to a quickly good positioning of the start-up´s website by Google.

 Content is still king – combined with SEO-PR

 SEO-oriented PR or just SEO-PR is a great help to reach this goal.
 Thereby it is the matter to place crucial keywords in the articles of the publications.
 But the article will not be written because of the keywords.
-Important is good content, good storytelling and a nice hook for the story, which creates interest by the media.
+Important is good content, good storytelling and a nice hook for the story, especially in the beauty PR sector , which creates interest by the media.
 Content is king.
 Content remains king.

 Furthermore the PR agency needs to have excellent contacts to the media.
 Many stories have to attract the attention of journalists, online editors and bloggers via verbal communication.
 Just an online mailing isn´t enough.

 Moreover SEO-PR has to be combined with Influencer-PR.
 You gain much, if you realize the contact between the start-up and the right personalities from economy, science and politics.
 The entire better when you get good usable statements from these personalities, which you can use for the PR.

 Also you can perform events for media-effective usage with well-known influencers.

 Because start-ups per se attract attention with their new products and services, it makes sense to perform PR-stunts with them.
 If you have developed a self-driving car, you should show it around at many places in your country.
 If it doesn´t work on public streets, then perform them at traffic practice areas or the like.
 So it is guaranteed that the local and regional press appears at the demonstration date.